zephyr-404/ame_chatbot/README.md

 ˚ʚ♡ɞ˚  Current features:

-ability to chat in-character
+    - ability to chat in-character

-ability to send a picture of herself (from 10 options) with the prompt "send me a selfie"
+    - ability to send a picture of herself (from 10 options) with the prompt "send me a selfie"

-ability to send a picture of kangel (from 17 options) with the prompt "send me a kangel pic"
+    - ability to send a picture of kangel (from 17 options) with the prompt "send me a kangel pic"

-ability to "see" images and respond to them
+    - ability to "see" images and respond to them

-awareness of the time in Japan
+    - aware of the time in Japan

 ˚ʚ♡ɞ˚ How to use (ALL FREE):